jugglinmike/command-the-command-line/src/material/networking/index.md

 ```

 ???

+Modifications take effect immediately; no processes need to be re-started after
+the file is changed.
+However, some web browsers may "cache" the IP address for
+a given host, so a "hard refresh" of the browser may be necessary.

 While we could use this for general mischief, the functionality is limited to
 the local machine--it won't effect anyone else on the network.